Alois Hitler: Removal of tombstone

-On 28 March 2012, by the account of Kurt Pittertschatscher, the pastor of the parish, the tombstone marking Alois Hitler's grave and that of his wife Klara, in Town Cemetery in Leonding, was removed by a descendant.
-The descendant is said to be an elderly female relative of Alois Hitler's first wife, Anna, who has also given up any rights to the rented burial plot.
-The plot was covered in white gravel and a tree which has since been removed.
+On 28 March 2012, by the account of Kurt Pittertschatscher, the pastor of the parish, the tombstone marking Alois Hitler's grave and that of his wife Klara was removed.
+The decision was made by a descendant of the family, according to the local mayor Walter Brunner.
+The descendant is said to be "an elderly female relative of Alois Hitler's first wife, Anna".
+The removal was welcomed by local authorities, due to issues with the upkeep of the grave, as well as the fact that the grave was being "misused for gatherings of sympathisers".
+In 2011, for example, a vase was left at the site with the word "unvergesslich" (unforgettable), with the two s-letters marked in the style of the doppelte Siegrune associated with the SS.
+The Upper Austrian Network Against Fascism also approved of the removal, calling it a "welcome success", with Robert Eiter from the organization commenting that "a lot of flowers and wreaths were deposited there from people who clearly were admirers".

+Since the rights to the burial plot have relinquished, it can now be re-assigned.
+A stonemason was employed to remove the old headstone, and the plot was covered in white gravel and a tree, which has since been removed.
 It is not known whether the remains of Adolf Hitler's parents are still interred there.

 In popular culture

 On screen, Alois Hitler has been portrayed by: